okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/main/index.md

 layout: Guides
 ---

 > **Note**: This document is written for Okta Classic Engine.
-If you’re using Okta Identity Engine, see [Self-service registration](/docs/guides/oie-embedded-sdk-use-case-self-reg/android/main/) for relevant guidance.
-See [Identify your Okta solution](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/oie-verify-version.html) to determine your Okta version.
+If you are using Okta Identity Engine, see [Self-service registration](/docs/guides/oie-embedded-sdk-use-case-self-reg/android/main/) for relevant guidance.
+See [Identify your Okta solution](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/oie-verify-version.htm) to determine your Okta version.

 This guide explains how to set up Okta's self-service registration (SSR) functionality so that you can configure a custom app or the Okta homepage that allows users to self-register.